 |2021-2022 Housestaff Stipends|

 Trainees relocating to Mobile are allowed a moving allowance of $2.00 per mile with a cap of $1,200.00.
 Mileage should be turned into the Program Coordinator to be processed through the Housestaff Office.

 Coverage is provided by the University of South Alabama at no cost to trainees.
 (Applies only to professional activities scheduled by the Program Director.)
 This is an occurrence type policy and by definition provides "tail coverage."
 Additional information can be found by contacting the Office of Risk Management at 251.460.6232.

 Hepatitis B immunization, TDaP, MMR, Influenza, and any other vaccine required by policy are provided at no cost to residents.

 Varicella immunization is provided at no cost to residents who have not had chickenpox.

-USA Health & Dental Plan and USA Viva Health & Dental Plan
+USA Health & Dental Plan and USA Select Health & Dental Plan

-Trainees and qualifying dependents may choose to enroll in either the USA Health & Dental Plan or the USA VIVA Health and Dental Plan.
+Housestaff residents and qualifying dependents may choose to enroll in either the USA Health & Dental Plan or the USA Select Health & Dental Plan.
 Both include health, dental and pharmacy benefits.
-Coverage is effective the first day of a trainee’s employment, provided an enrollment form is completed and submitted to the Human Resources Office within 30 days of hire.
+Coverage is effective the first day of a resident’s employment, provided an enrollment form is completed and submitted to the Human Resources Office within 30 days of hire.

 The University of South Alabama provides two comprehensive health and dental benefit options: